gin66/FastAccelStepper/README.md

 This stepper driver uses mcpwm/pcnt + rmt modules.
 Can drive up to 8 motors.
 Tested with 6 motors (not by me).
 #### ESP-IDF version >=5.3.0:
 This stepper driver uses rmt modules.
 Can drive up to 4 motors.
+MCPWM/PCNT is not available on ESP32-S3 with IDF 5.3+.
 I2S Mux driver is also available with same capabilities as ESP32 (see ESP32 I2S Mux section above).

 ### ESP32C3